This information has been updated on 16 December, 2021.

 - Eligible countries

-- Returning Thais and eligible foreign expatriates, who previously travelled from Thailand, are exempt from this requirement, except for those from the 8 high-risk African countries.
+- Returning Thais and eligible foreign expatriates, who previously travelled from Thailand to these approved countries/territories, are exempt from this requirement.

 - Points of entry

 - By land at Nong Khai’s border checkpoint, which will reopen from 24 December, 2021.

 - By water, provided that everyone on board the vessels meet the vaccination, testing and entry requirements.

 All eligible travellers travelling from eligible countries must have the following documents for entering to Thailand:

 - A Thailand Pass, which can be applied via https://tp.consular.go.th/.

 - A Medical Certificate with an RT-PCR lab result indicating that COVID-19 is not detected issued no more than 72 hours before travelling.

 - Travellers under 6 years of age, travelling with parents with a negative RT-PCR test result within 72 hours before travelling, are not required to have a pre-arrival negative RT-PCR test result and can have a saliva test when entering the Kingdom.